 2. Wrap the meat with foil.

 3. Bake 1,5 hours and let buzhenina cool down.
 Besides meat juice there can be some fat (with consistence of soft butter).
 This fat is great for toasts or for adding some flavour to a dish.
 So I would advise you to gather it and store in a fridge (not more than 1 week).

-Meat juice I’m using for cooking soup instead of meat, f.e. you can choose this recipe of soup.
+Meat juice I’m using for cooking a soup instead of meat / reducing amount of meat / or just adding to make soup as meaty as possible, f.e. you can choose recipe of chicken soup or recipe of tomato-corn soup both of them are easy & quick for cooking.
 Remember to reduce amount of salt and pepper as buzhenina juice already contains some.